MadisonMadi/Staff-Helper/README.md

   - You can merge 2 pets that are the same type and rarity.
 Both must be level 100 - right click one of them in your inventory, then left click the other one.

+- /staffhelp power ➜ Power Message
+  - Power comes from completing collections, compendiums, and other tasks, this is cosmetic for now and will have a use later.

 - /staffhelp quests ➜ Quests Message
   - There are Easy, Medium (lvl 20) and Hard (lvl 50) quests, each tier gives more rewards and at hard quests you get shards and a chance for a pet!